Dan-Neri/To-Do-Project/ReadMe.md

         - DB_USERNAME - The username of the database owner account
             - postgres (default)
         - DB_PASSWORD - The password of the database owner account
         - DB_NAME - The name of the database.
-Leave this as 'To-DoDB' unless you are using your own database.
+Set this as 'To-DoDB' unless you have a different database that you are using.

 Running Instructions: